sprogus/PowershellScripts/README.md

 # PowershellScripts
-A collection of powershells I've created
+A collection of Powershell scripts  I've created